Samagra-Development/WarpSQL/README.md

 ## AWS S3 Integration

+WarpSQL also supports seamless integration with AWS S3, allowing you to store and retrieve data from your S3 buckets directly within your Postgres database.
+This integration offers flexibility and scalability for handling large datasets and enables efficient data transfer between your application and AWS S3.

+To configure the AWS S3 integration with WarpSQL, follow these steps:

 ## Contribution

 You can contribute to the development of WarpSQL using both Gitpod and Codespaces.
 Follow the steps below to set up your development environment and make contributions: